Table of Contents

 5. Low-Code Development Becoming the Default in Many Projects

-Low-code platforms empower developers and business users to create applications using visual tools, reducing the need for manual coding.
+Low-code platforms allow developers and business users to create applications using visual tools, reducing the need for manual coding.
 This approach accelerates testing and deployment, particularly for smaller projects or internal tools.

 Why low-code works: